ShafaatCoder/DL-Assignment-1/README.md

 # Implementation of a Feedforward Neural Network (FNN) for MNIST Digit Classification

 ## Overview
 This project implements a Feedforward Neural Network (FNN) for digit classification using the MNIST dataset.
-The model is built using TensorFlow/Keras and optimized with various hyperparameters.
+The model is built using TensorFlow/Keras and optimized with various hyperparameters .

 ## Dataset
 - **Name:** MNIST